placrosse/kodo/docs/source/tutorial.rst

 Basic Example
 -------------
-In the following we will walk through the process of creating an encoder and decoder for a single buffer of data.
+In the following, we will walk through the process of creating an encoder and a decoder for a single buffer of data.
 We will start from an empty file and slowly expand it.
-Once we have a working example we will modify it in a number of steps to show different properties and features of the erasure correcting codes and the library.
+Once we have a working example, we will modify it in a number of steps to show different properties and features of the erasure correcting codes and the library.